jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 ## Go for stretchy fabric

 Stretchy fabric is more forgiving when it comes to muscle contour.
-It gives you the ideal athletic fit and you don't have to feel like you’re suffocating in your clothes.
+It gives you the ideal athletic fit and you don’t have to feel like you’re suffocating in your clothes.
 Plus, excess fabric can make you look sloppy.
 But I’d be careful.
 You can quickly look like you’re thirst-trapping with your muscles or simply trying too hard.

 If sophisticated and functional design is what you’re going for, choose a fabric that has some stretch.
 Stay away from things that are mostly spandex, shiny, or look like compression shirts.
 Also, you want to be careful with dense fabrics like you find in sweaters and blazers.
 Bulky fabric can make you look more fat than muscular.
 Choose a lighter material that moves easily.